Skip to main content

 Base: /api/v1

-Auth: API key (openrouter.ai)
+Auth: API key (openrouter.ai) or browser sign-in

 OpenRouter aggregates many providers.
 Use IDs like: